Niko-La/bike-repo/README.md

 - 🚲 Innovative e-bike platform and electronic automotive chip supplier with in-house ADAS technology
 - 🏙️ Smart city integration capabilities, enabling seamless communication with urban infrastructure
 - 🏭 Scalable production: Current capacity of 100 bikes/year, expandable to 500/year, with the capability to supply/license 5,000 PCB boards per month to other manufacturers
-- 🧑‍🔧 Local Deploy Factory: Micro-footprint Production Facility for agile manufacturing
+- 🧑‍🔧 Local Lean Factory: Micro-footprint Production Facility for agile manufacturing
 - 🌏 Global supply chain (Taiwan, Italy, Shenzhen) ensuring quality and reliability
 - 🔄 Versatile platform adaptable for multiple markets and use cases, from urban commuting to industrial applications